Cybersecurity specialist job growth shows no signs of slowing. It’s a rewarding and lucrative position, putting you on a path to a fulfilling career.

 Pace’s program, for example, requires students to take 30 credits hours to complete the MSIT-Cybersecurity degree.
 This translates to:

-• Three core courses
+• Six core courses

-• Four courses in the cybersecurity specialization
+• Three specialization courses in the cybersecurity specialization

 • A capstone project course